yuey7x/yuey7x.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD Candidate at Stanford University, where I’m part of the Operations Research group in the department of Management Science and Engineering (MS&E).
 I’m advised by [Benjamin Van Roy](https://web.stanford.edu/~bvr/) and [Kuang Xu](http://web.stanford.edu/~kuangxu/).
-Previously, I received a B.A. degree in Mathematics from the Massachusetts Institute of Technology.
+Previously, I received a B.A. degree in mathematics with a minor in economics and a minor in management sciences from the Massachusetts Institute of Technology.

 Research Interests
 ======